 - Sift the flour in a large mixing bowl.

-- Add in the cold vegan butter cubes and use a pastry cutter or 2 forks, or your fingers to rub the butter into the flour mixture until it forms pea-size crumble.
+- Add in the cold vegan butter cubes and use a pastry cutter or 2 forks or your fingers to rub the butter into the flour mixture until it forms a pea-size crumble.

 - Drizzle the soy milk and vanilla extract over the flour mixture and then mix in with a spoon until a rough dough forms.

 - Add frozen or fresh blueberries and gently knead in the dough.

 - Pour the dough onto a floured kitchen counter, and work with floured hands.

 - The dough will be sticky.
 If it's too sticky, add a little more flour on top.
 If it seems too dry, add 1-2 more tablespoons of soy milk.